Finding farm jobs in Mildura

 A working holiday in Mildura

 It’s worth noting that farm jobs in Mildura are not always available as they’re typically dependent on harvest seasons.
-In our experience, the busiest times of year are often February-August, which is when the almond harvest and processing season takes place.
+In our experience, the busiest times of year are often February-August, which is when the almond labour and processing season takes place.

 What to expect from a farm job in Mildura

-Depending on the job you’re looking for, the nature of the work can and will vary, but it’s fair to say that short-term and casual roles for working holiday-makers all come with the expectation that you’ll work hard and have a good work ethic.
+Depending on the job you’re looking for, the nature of the farm work can and will vary, but it’s fair to say that short-term and casual roles for working holiday-makers all come with the expectation that you’ll work hard and have a good work ethic.

 Obviously, the days and times you work will again vary depending on the job.
 In the middle of harvest, when there’s plenty of fruit to be harvested for example, days will be long, but rewarding.